 Fat grafting has become a standard procedure.
 Liposuction is performed (usually of the abdomen) and then that fat is concentrated, strained and gently rinsed and finally injected using a small, blunt-tip needle made specifically for fat grafting into an area of the body with a volume deficiency.
 This can be injected above or around an implant or in the skin of a mastectomy reconstruction to help the reconstruction look more natural.
 It can also be injected into an indented scar, the face (especially the cheeks and chin) or into radiated tissue to help release the tightness.
 It can also be used cosmetically for breast asymmetry correction.

 Fat grafting is not perfect.
 Some of the fat always takes, and some of the fat always re-absorbs, although almost always in a uniform manner.
 The range of graft survival is from about 40% to 70%.
-This is because each droplet of fat has to have enough blood supply to live as a graft.
-This is why adding more fat to compensate for resorption actually makes the blood supply worse.
+This is because each droplet of fat must have enough blood supply to live as a graft.
+Therefore, adding more fat to compensate for resorption makes the blood supply worse.

 It will be a pleasure to discuss fat grafting with you.
 Please feel free to call my office with any questions you may have (804-320-8545).